-We offer courses in literature, culture, film, theory, composition and rhetoric, and writing, including creative writing.
+We offer courses in literature, culture, film, theory, composition and rhetoric, and writing, including professional writing and creative writing.
 In addition, we are expanding our Departmental offerings in new technologies and media to address the rapidly evolving issues and multiple literacies of the 21st century.
-Our faculty plays a central role in the University’s core curriculum, through which all students develop crucial academic, civic, and life skills.
-Our undergraduate English majors learn to read, write, and think critically and creatively, enabling them to thrive in diverse careers, including marketing, law, publishing, teaching, and medicine.
+Our faculty play a central roles in the University’s core curriculum, through which all students develop crucial academic, civic, and life skills.
+Our undergraduate English majors learn to read, write, and think critically and creatively, enabling them to thrive in diverse careers, including marketing, law, publishing, public relations, teaching, and medicine.
 Students learn not only to appreciate language and literature, but also to write effectively and persuasively, to read complex materials with comprehension and critical awareness, to appreciate ambiguity and uncertainty, and to use the skills and knowledge gained in their academic careers to make informed and thoughtful choices regarding citizenship, vocation, and life paths.

 Student Learning Goals and Objectives

-Goal 1: Students demonstrate an ability to read literary and critical texts critically, precisely, and with rhetorical awareness
+Goal 1: Students demonstrate an ability to read a variety of kinds of texts critically, precisely, and with rhetorical awareness

 Goal 2: Students demonstrate an ability to produce various kinds of texts precisely, effectively, and creatively.